 Step 3: Analyze the Information

 After the information has been gathered, the next step is to analyze it.
 This involves looking for patterns, identifying trends, and determining the root cause of the problem.
-It is important to approach the analysis objectively and avoid making assumptions or jumping to conclusions.
+It is crucial to approach the analysis objectively and avoid making assumptions or jumping to conclusions.

 Step 4: Develop Solutions

 Once the information has been analyzed, the next step is to develop solutions.
 Brainstorm possible solutions and evaluate each based on their feasibility, effectiveness, and potential impact.
 Select the solution that will most likely solve the problem and have the most significant impact.